RomanPodkovyrin/Notes/docs/architecture/system-design/oop.md

 !!! info "Definition"
      Entities must depend on abstractions, not on concretions.
 It states that the high-level module must not depend on the low-level module, but they should depend on abstractions.

+!!! success "Pros"
+    - **Decoupling**: Reduces direct dependencies between components
+    - **Testability**: Makes unit testing easier through the use of mock objects
+    - **Flexibility**: Enables swapping implementations without changing client code
+    - **Parallel development**: Teams can work on different implementations simultaneously

+!!! warning "Cons"
+    - **Abstraction overhead**: Introduces additional interfaces/abstract classes
+    - **Indirection complexity**: Can make code harder to follow due to multiple layers
+    - **Setup complexity**: Requires dependency injection mechanisms
+    - **Learning curve**: Harder for new developers to understand the system architecture

+!!! example "Real-world Analogy"
+    Electric sockets provide a standard interface (abstraction) that any appliance (high-level module) can use without knowing how electricity (low-level module) is generated or distributed.
+The socket is the abstraction both depend on.

+!!! tip "DIP vs Dependency Injection"
+    DIP is a principle about depending on abstractions, while Dependency Injection is a pattern to implement DIP by providing dependencies from outside a class rather than creating them internally.

 ```java
 // Bad example: violates DIP
 public class NotificationService {